VIP509/Finance-Inclusion-1/README.md

   Analyse the financial inclusion in Haiti to provide a model that can accurately classify an individual.

-  Establish whether or not demographic and socio-economic variables exist that make it more or less likely that an individual will use mobile money and/or other financial services.
+  Establish whether or not demographic and socio-economic variables exist that make it more or less likely that an individual will use financial services.